fourzerosix/cool-s/README.md

         \\  //
           //
 ```

-> *The most universally drawn doodle in human history.
-Now in your terminal.*

 `cool-s` draws the legendary **Cool S** stroke by stroke - in glorious ANSI color - *right in your terminal*.
 Like `sl` but gnarlier/cooler/fresher and certainly more dope.